Difference Between Two Population Means

 The PV at time zero is \(\frac {$72, 222} {{(1 + 0.09)}^3} = $55, 769\).

 There are many instances in real life when cashflows are uneven.
 A good example in this respect is a pension contribution which varies with age.
-Applying one of the basic time value formulae is impossible in such cases.
-It is advisable, therefore, to draw a timeline even if the question appears quite straightforward.
-The timeline will help you understand the question structure better.
+In such cases, it is not possible to apply one of the basic time value formulae.
+You are advised to draw a timeline even if the question appears quite straightforward.
+It will help you understand the question structure better.
 A timeline also helps candidates add cashflows indexed to the same period and apply the value additivity principle.

-According to the cashflow additivity principle, the present value of any stream of cashflows indexed at the same point equals the sum of the present values of the cashflows.
+According to cashflow additivity principle, the present value of any stream of cashflows indexed at the same point equals the sum of the present values of the cashflows.
 This principle has different applications in time value of money problems.
-Besides, this principle can be applied to find the NPVs of projects with uneven cash flows.
+Besides, this principle can be applied to find the NPVs of projects with uneven cashflows.

 In the above question, we can combine corresponding cashflows and work out the present values for the two projects at once: